JustinTimperio/warp-cli/README.md

 ### Utilities
 Warp-CLI provides a number of utilities to streamline the daily use of WTD when sending files in high frequency.

-- '-m, --macro': Excute a custom macro from /var/app/warp-cli/config/ by name.\
+- '-m, --macro': Execute a custom macro from /var/app/warp-cli/config/ by name.\
     `warp -m macro_name`
 - '-gm, --gen_macro': Enter your transfer command as normal and include the gen_macro with a name for your new macro.\
     `warp -gm macro_name -f source_ssh /dir/to/fetch /dir/to/receive -tr 16 -ri 10000 -ow true`